 A running fan or a hot computer doesn’t necessarily indicate a problem unless it’s accompanied by random shutdowns.
 A computer that gets hotter turns the fan on.
 But not because of the age of the computer or because something is broken.
 It’s mostly because new software and more modern websites are more demanding, causing it to work harder to keep up with things.
+Recently one of the biggest causes of the fan kicking in is Zoom and other video call apps.
+Those are very intensive for the computer.
 But it’s not necessarily a problem.
 Just like taking your sweater off when you get warm, your computer is just doing what it needs to do to remain comfortable.

 You also don’t need to worry about a very hot computer.
 I often get emails from customers who are concerned because their computer is giving off heat.
 But unless it’s so hot that you can’t touch it you don’t really need to worry.
 The heat on the body of the computer means that the heat is effectively dissipating from the electronics inside, much like a car radiator.